devzendo/transputer-macro-assembler/README.md

     converging)".
   * Changed many diagnostic numeric outputs to hex.
   * Added more examples of convergence offset calculation.
+  * Bugfix: Fix offset generation/start addresses when iterating through convergence.
+Ensure all parts of the model are updated with offset/start location/size information, as storage is adjusted.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not